Gary Lakes: Life and career

-Other Wagner roles he has sung at various opera houses include Tristan in Tristan und Isolde, Siegfried in Götterdämmerung and the title roles in Tannhäuser and Lohengrin.
-Other roles have included Admete in Gluck's Alceste, Herod in Strauss' Salome, the title role in Berlioz' La damnation de Faust and concert performances of Beethoven's Ninth Symphony and Gustav Mahler's Lied von der Erde.
-Besides Siegmund, he has recorded the roles of Bacchus in Strauss' Ariadne auf Naxos and Aeneas in Les Troyens, and also albums of Irish songs and ballads (in English).
+Other Wagner roles he sang at various opera houses include Tristan in Tristan und Isolde, Siegfried in Götterdämmerung and the title roles in Tannhäuser and Lohengrin.
+Other roles included Admete in Gluck's Alceste, Herod in Strauss' Salome, the title role in Berlioz' La damnation de Faust and concert performances of Beethoven's Ninth Symphony and Gustav Mahler's Lied von der Erde.
+Besides Siegmund, he recorded the roles of Bacchus in Strauss' Ariadne auf Naxos and Aeneas in Les Troyens, and also albums of Irish songs and ballads (in English).
 He appeared on The Tonight Show with Jay Leno on January 14, 1993.
+Mr Lakes passed away in Pittsburgh Pennsylvania on November 11, 2025.

-Lakes is a fellow of the Music Academy of the West, where he attended in 1977.
+Lakes was a fellow of the Music Academy of the West, where he attended in 1977.

+Lakes died in Pittsburgh on November 11, 2025, at the age of 75.